zeratulus/auto-ddos-it-army/readme.md

  - Apps do not start:
     Update shell script with your app path.

- - Fix problem with DNS names resolve, fix of /etc/resolv.conf (symlink to >):
+ - Fix problem with DNS names resolve, fix of /etc/resolv.conf (symlink by defaults), this problem can be found when starts protonvpn-cli with connection error, seems like Python take DNS only from reslove, not a net configuration:

    sudo rm /etc/resolv.conf

    sudo cp ~/auto-ddos-it-army/resolv.conf /etc/resolv.conf

-   sudo chatr +i /etc/resolv.conf
+   sudo chattr +i /etc/resolv.conf

-TODO: Add resolv.conf
+PS.
+If your router IP is not 192.168.0.1 then change this line to your router IP in resolv.conf:

+nameserver 192.168.0.1